a flock of sheep is herded down the bare mountain flank

 Lake Bulunkou is almost empty but the sand dunes form a nice background

-on the way back we pass a truck that did not make it.
+on the way back we pass a toppled truck, this highway is dangerous

 the Karakoram Highway to Karakul Lake

-The Karakoram Highway is one of the world's highest paved international roads with a total lenght of 1300 km and a maximum elevation
+The Karakoram Highway is the world's highest paved international road with a total length of 1300 km and a whopping maximum elevation

 of 4714 meters.

-200 km southwest of Kashi, at an elevation of 3600 meters, the road passes the beautiful Karakul Lake.
+Some 150 km southwest of Kashgar, the road passes the beautiful Karakul Lake at

-an hour's drive from Kashi we drive through a colorful scenery
+an hour's drive from Kashgar we drive through a colorful scenery at the Gaizi River